DominikaSzypulska/GeneticAlgorithm/README.md

 - Creating a graph of dependence between the number of the population (iteration) and the average value of fitness

 ## Screenshots
-Example screenshots showing the operation of the classical genetic algorithm:
+Example screenshots showing the operation of the classical genetic algorithm.

 Example random population:<br>
 ![Random population](/images/randomPopulation.png)